AndyChwalik/megr2157-portfolio/docs/assignments/A02/index.md

   <p><em>Figure #8.)
 The correct variables and calculations for minimum cross-sectional area</em></p>
 </div> <br>

 To calculate the required cross-sectional area, the normal stress has to be less than the allowable stress.
 Allowable stress is the max stress we want applied on the truss.
 Setting up this equation gives me 3 knowns and 1 unknown - the minimum area.
 With simple algebra, I rearranged the equation to solve for the minimum cross-sectional area.
-I made sure to convert any units that needed to be converted to make the equation work. <br>
+I made sure to convert any units that needed to be converted to make the equation work. <br><br>

 **Approximate Weight of Truss**